1986 Oklahoma gubernatorial election

 The 1986 Oklahoma gubernatorial election was held on November 4, 1986, to elect the governor of Oklahoma.
 Republican former Governor and Senator Henry Bellmon won the election by a plurality with Independent Jerry Brown receiving more than twice the number of votes separating Bellmon from Democrat David Walters.

+Primary election

+Primary elections were held on August 26, 1986 with runoffs occurring on September 16, 1986.